 The oldest building on the lot was brought over from Hyperion studios.

 After the Haunted Mansion we moved over to our private viewing area for Fantasmic which is always a good show.
-Immediately afterward the fireworks began.
-Both of these events are a perfect topper to a day at the Magic Kingdom and while others ventured onward to hit some rides we went back to our hotel room to get some rest.

 Free Counter